John Templeton (botanist): United Irishman

-Like many of his liberal Presbyterian peers in Belfast, Templeton was sympathetic to the programme and aims of the Society United Irishmen, established in 1791 in the early years of the French Revolution.
-It was several years, however, before his support for Catholic Emancipation and for a democratic reform of the Irish Parliament in Dublin, persuaded him to take the United Irish "test" or pledge.
+Like many of his liberal Presbyterian peers in Belfast, Templeton was sympathetic to the programme and aims of the Society of United Irishmen: Catholic Emancipation and democratic reform of the Irish Parliament.
+But it was several years before he was persuaded to take the United Irish "test" or pledge.
 In March 1797 his friend, Mary Ann McCracken, wrote to her brother: [A] certain Botanical friend of ours whose steady and inflexible mind is invulnerable to any other weapon but reason, and only to be moved by conviction has at last turned his attention from the vegetable kingdom to the human species and after pondering the matter for some months, is at last determined to become what he ought to have been months ago.

 She hoped his sisters would "soon follow him."
-Having committed himself to the patriotic union of Catholic, Protestant and Dissenter, Templeton changed the name of the family home from loyalist Orange Grove to Irish "Cranmore" (crann mór, 'big tree').
+Having committed himself to the patriotic union of Catholics, Protestants and Dissenters, Templeton changed the name of the family home, which had been named Orange Grove in honour of a visit to the house by King William 1690, to Irish "Cranmore" (crann mór, 'big tree').

-Templeton was not involved in the Rebellion of 1798, and was repelled by the violence.
+Templeton was disenchanted by the Rebellion of 1798, and mindful of events in France, was repelled by the violence.
 He nonetheless withdrew from the Belfast Literary Society, of which he had been a founding member in 1801, rather than accept the continued presence of Dr. James MacDonnell.
 MacDonnell's offence had been to subscribe forty guineas in 1803 for the capture (leading to execution) of the unreformed rebel Thomas Russell who had been their mutual friend.
-(While unable to "forget the amiable Russell", time, he conceded, "softened a little my feelings": in 1825, Templeton and MacDonnell met and shook hands).
+(While unable to "forget the amiable Russell", time, he conceded, "softened a little my feelings": In 1825, Templeton and MacDonnell met and shook hands).